Good decisions in the kitchen can lead to good decisions in life. Let’s examine the basics one you’d encounter in a Cooking 101 class.

 A harried cook is not a happy cook.

-Home cooking is one foundation of a strong family and healthy body.
+Home cooking is one foundation of a strong family and a healthy body.

 Sometimes love and faith are a successful kitchen’s most important ingredients.